Someones-Projects/MoveoHealth/README.md

 ## Overview:
 * The app developed with Kotlin on Android Studio IDE
 * App based on the Jetpack libraries, navigation components and Material Design components.
-Also, can handle configuration changes like rotation and dat/night theme,
+Also, can handle configuration changes like rotation and day/night theme.
 * MVI (MVVM) architecture - each UI event return ViewState wrapped by his state (Loading, Success, Error).
 * Use of Firebase as project backend for managing database and user authentication.